Innovating @ the U.S. Air Force

 The Infrastructure That Makes It Work

 This is exactly where innovation software earns its place.
 Not as a suggestion box.
 Not as a brainstorming tool.
-But as the operating layer that connects an organization's toughest problems with the people who can solve them — whether those people are employees, partners, startups, or customers.
+But as the intelligence layer that makes your external ecosystem visible, searchable, and actionable — so you can connect your toughest problems with the people who can solve them.

-The AFWERX case study is a proof point for something many innovation leaders already know intuitively: the organizations that thrive in the next decade will be the ones that master the art of connecting with outside expertise.
+The AFWERX case study is a proof point for something many innovation leaders already know intuitively: the organizations that thrive in the next decade will be the ones that can see, map, and activate the ecosystems around them.

 It's not about having more ideas.
-It's about having the infrastructure to find the right ideas, evaluate them quickly, and turn them into outcomes.
-The Air Force proved it works at massive scale.
-The question for enterprise innovation leaders is simpler: if the Department of Defense can open up its innovation process, what's stopping you?
+It's about knowing who's out there, what they can do, and how to connect them to the problems that matter.
+The Air Force proved it works at massive scale — 50,000 innovators, 96% satisfaction, 85% less noise.
+The question for enterprise innovation leaders is simpler: if the Department of Defense can map and mobilize its innovation ecosystem, what's stopping you?

 Peter Haws